mazwat/mazwat.github.io/electrical-circuits-lm.md

 -   Dots show that the wires are connected
 -   Nets: Inferred connection based on symbol or name

+All components have their corresponding symbol in a circuit diagram.
+You will become more familiar with using them as the module progresses.

 voltage(v) = current(I) * resistance(R)